resources index

 Paco de Lucía 1

-Juan Carmona recorded this with José el de La Tomasa in 1995 ("Esta candelita lenta").
-Juan has always been famous for his extensive knowledge of singing styles, sensitive accompaniment and skilful playing.
-His development of this thumb-and-index mechanism is unparalleled, as seen here in this falseta.
-Although it sounds like thumb-only alzapúa, several features clearly indicate that it is fingered p-p-i-p, such as the use of single strings (no brushing across strings), the counterpoint on the second string (omitting the third string), and the lack of slurs in the ascending bass line (impossible with the thumb-only style).
-Check the slowed version of the audio sample to hear these details.
+Juan Carmona (1933–2016) recorded this with José el de la Tomasa in 1995 ("Esta candelita lenta").
+Juan was always famous for his extensive knowledge of singing styles, sensitive accompaniment and skilful playing, and his many p-i-p falsetas remain unparalleled in their clarity and precision.
+Although the following example may sound like alzapúa, several features clearly indicate that it is fingered p-p-i-p, such as the use of single strings (no brushing), the counterpoint on the second string (omits third string), and the lack of slurs in the ascending bass line (impossible with alzapúa).
+Check the slowed version of the audio to hear these details.
 The remate that concludes the falseta deserves special attention.
-Masterful playing like this is the result of an entire life played by the guitar, and few artists with such highly developed technique have dedicated their lives to sensitive accompaniment.
-Capo at the sixth fret (this falseta is in the por arriba position of E-F).
-The idea is heard at 3:47.
+This kind of mastery is the result of an entire life played by the guitar, and few artists with such highly developed technique have dedicated their lives to sensitive accompaniment.
+Capo at the sixth fret (the falseta is in the por arriba position of E-F).

 slow | fast